MiserableGamer/ONI-Miserable-Mods/BonbonTreeBoost/README.md

 ## Features

+- **Separate Wild and Domestic Settings**: Configure wild and domesticated trees independently
-- **Configurable Nectar Production**: Adjust the multiplier for Space Tree sugar water (nectar) production (0.1x to 10x)
+- **Configurable Nectar Production**: Adjust multipliers for Space Tree sugar water (nectar) production (1.0x to 10.0x)
-- **Growth / Branch Efficiency Control**: Control how quickly Space Trees reach optimal production (0.1x to 5x)
+- **Independent Growth Rate Control**: Control trunk and branch growth rates separately for wild and domesticated trees (0.1x to 10.0x)
-- **Fertilizer Consumption Adjustment**: Modify how much Snow fertilizer the trees consume (0x to 5x)
+- **Fertilizer Consumption Adjustment**: Modify how much Snow fertilizer domesticated trees consume (0.0x to 10.0x)
+- **Production Balance Control**: Choose whether wild or domestic trees produce more, or if they produce equally
+- **Branch Harvesting Control**: Enable or disable wood harvesting from branches
 - **Fully Configurable**: All settings are adjustable through the mod options menu
 - **Works with Existing Saves**: Changes apply to existing trees, new trees, and all saves

 ## Configuration Options

-The mod includes three configurable options accessible through the mod options menu:
+The mod includes configurable options organized into groups, accessible through the mod options menu:

+### Wild Trees

 1. **Nectar Production Multiplier** (Default: 2.0x)
-   - Multiplier for Space Tree sugar water production
+   - Multiplier for wild Space Tree sugar water production
+   - Range: 1.0 to 10.0
+   - Higher values = more nectar production

+2. **Trunk Growth Rate** (Default: 1.0x)
+   - Multiplier for wild Space Tree trunk growth rate
    - Range: 0.1 to 10.0
+   - Higher values = trunk grows faster

+3. **Branch Growth Rate** (Default: 1.0x)
+   - Multiplier for wild Space Tree branch growth rate
+   - Range: 0.1 to 10.0
+   - Higher values = branches grow faster

+### Domesticated Trees

+1. **Nectar Production Multiplier** (Default: 2.0x)
+   - Multiplier for domesticated Space Tree sugar water production
+   - Range: 1.0 to 10.0
    - Higher values = more nectar production
-   - Lower values = less nectar production

-2. **Growth / Branch Efficiency Multiplier** (Default: 1.0x)
+2. **Trunk Growth Rate** (Default: 1.0x)
-   - Affects how quickly Space Trees reach optimal production
+   - Multiplier for domesticated Space Tree trunk growth rate
-   - Range: 0.1 to 5.0
+   - Range: 0.1 to 10.0
-   - Higher values = trees reach optimal production faster
+   - Higher values = trunk grows faster

+3. **Branch Growth Rate** (Default: 1.0x)
+   - Multiplier for domesticated Space Tree branch growth rate
+   - Range: 0.1 to 10.0
-   - Lower values = trees take longer to reach optimal production
+   - Higher values = branches grow faster

-3. **Fertilizer Consumption Multiplier** (Default: 1.0x)
+4. **Fertilizer Consumption Rate** (Default: 1.0x)
-   - Multiplier for Snow fertilizer consumption
+   - Multiplier for Snow fertilizer consumption (domesticated trees only)
-   - Range: 0.0 to 5.0
+   - Range: 0.0 to 10.0
+   - Set to 0.0 to disable fertilizer consumption entirely
    - Higher values = trees consume more fertilizer

+### Production Balance

+1. **Wild vs Domestic Production Balance** (Default: 3 - Wild Advantage)
+   - Controls the production relationship between wild and domesticated trees
+   - Options:
+     - **1 = Domestic Advantage**: Domestic trees produce more than wild trees
+     - **2 = Equal Production**: Wild and domestic trees produce the same rate
-   - Lower values = trees consume less fertilizer
+     - **3 = Wild Advantage**: Wild trees produce more than domestic trees
-   - Set to 0.0 to disable fertilizer consumption entirely
+   - Combined with the Production Advantage Multiplier to determine the exact ratio

+2. **Production Advantage Multiplier** (Default: 2.0x)
+   - When balance is set to Domestic Advantage (1) or Wild Advantage (3), this controls how much more one produces than the other
+   - Range: 0.5 to 10.0
+   - Example: 2.0 means the advantaged type produces 2x more than the other

+### Branch Settings

+1. **Allow Branch Harvesting** (Default: Enabled)
+   - If disabled, branches cannot be harvested for wood
+   - Dupes will only harvest nectar from the trunk
+   - If enabled, dupes can harvest both nectar and wood from branches

 ## How It Works

-The mod modifies the Space Tree's production mechanics by adjusting:
+The mod modifies the Space Tree's mechanics by adjusting:
-- **Production Duration**: Lower duration means more frequent production cycles
+- **Production Duration**: Lower duration means more frequent production cycles (affects nectar production rate)
-- **Branch Requirements**: Adjusts how many branches are needed for optimal production
+- **Growth Rates**: Modifies the trunk and branch growth rates independently for wild and domesticated trees
-- **Fertilizer Consumption Rate**: Directly modifies the mass consumption rate of Snow fertilizer
+- **Fertilizer Consumption Rate**: Directly modifies the mass consumption rate of Snow fertilizer (domesticated trees only)
+- **Production Balance**: Allows you to control whether wild or domesticated trees are more productive, or if they produce equally
+- **Branch Harvesting**: Controls whether branches can be harvested for wood or only nectar is collected

 Changes are applied when trees are created, affecting both existing and new trees in your save.